flexbox/talks/README.md

 Did you know that —on average— adults can focus 20 min maximum on a task?
 Especially when you are a developer, you need to "get on the zone" and avoid switching context at all costs.
 In this talk I am sharing all my productivity hacks to automate my life.

+### Git and GitHub 101

+Git is one of the most powerfull tool for people working in the web industry.
+The first part of this workshop will focus on the core functionality of `git` - commit, branching and merging.
+After we understand the basics, we are going to see how to use GitHub to ship features when we are writing code together.

 ## Archived Topics

 ### Chatbot Workshop